 - Display Name: The name to be displayed publicly, which is selected in WordPress as either the username, first/last, or nickname

 - Nickname: A name chosen by the user to be displayed on the frontend

 - Description: A description of the user, also labeled as Biographical Info in WordPress

-Address fields tied to your WooCommerce customers in Available Data › Address.
-These address fields are added by WooCommerce and stored in WordPress as custom user meta.
+Address fields tied to your WooCommerce customers are found in Available Data › Address.
+WooCommerce adds these address fields and stores them in WordPress as custom user metadata.

 Every customer in WooCommerce has a billing address and a shipping address.
-Both sets of addresses are organized in the same way:
+WooCommerce organizes both sets of addresses in the same way:

 - First Name

 Custom fields added to your WooCommerce Customers are in Available Data › Custom Fields.
 These contain extra information (or metadata) added by your plugins or themes.
 WP All Export automatically detects these.

 For example, WooCommerce adds an "_order_count" custom field which keeps track of how many orders a customer has made.